MoCom: Motion Comics as Memory Work is a project by and for young people in West and East Germany with and without experiences of migration.

 Young people develop learning materials for young people!

 Motion comics are digital, moving image stories with text and sound.
 This project aims to make greater use of their potential for historical-political educational work.
-Each motion comic will be published with some accompanying material.
-Both will be used for educational work at schools and memorial sites.

 The Helmstedt/Marienborn border crossing is one of the most distinctive commemorative sites of German division.
 Situated at the meeting point between East and West, the GDR border crossing site (GÜSt) Marienborn developed into the largest and most important border crossing on the inner German border.
 The emblematic architecture of large roofs and rows of lamp posts on the grounds of the control area reflects the heavily monitored border between two political systems that not only separated Germans from Germans, but also divided all of Europe and the world into two opposing power blocs.